Fast Feature Field ($\text{F}^3$): A Predictive Representation of Events: Materials and Methods

 \subsection{Implementation details of downstream tasks}

-\paragraph{Semantic segmentation} As discussed in \cref{s:segmentation}, we adapt a SegFormer B3 model pretrained on Cityscapes to process $p$-channel $\ff$ features.
-This lightweight model with $\sim$47.3M parameters is quite small by modern standards.
-Training and testing for this task are performed directly on the standard train/test splits of each of the three datasets.
-However, when evaluating cross-dataset transfer from M3ED to DSEC, we make some important considerations.
-Pseudo-labels for event data in M3ED derived from RGB images often contain unannotated pixels due to warping under homography.
-Since these artifacts appear both in the train and test splits, they do not impact evaluation within M3ED.
-In contrast, DSEC segmentation labels have a different pattern of unannotated regions.
-To mitigate this mismatch and support full-frame predictions, we apply random 600 $\times$ 800 crops to M3ED HD frames and labels during training.
-Further, DSEC is equipped with a VGA event camera, unlike the HD one in M3ED.
-To test the transfer of models trained on M3ED to DSEC, we center the VGA events in the HD frame before passing them to the network.
+We use a SegFormer B3 network ($\sim$47.3M parameters) pretrained on Cityscapes to process $p$-channel $\ff$ features.
+Training and testing use standard train/test splits of each dataset.
+Transfer from M3ED to DSEC is evaluated as follows.
+Pseudo-labels from RGB for event data in M3ED contain unannotated pixels due to homography-based warping.
+This does not affect evaluation in M3ED because it appears in both train and test splits.
+But DSEC segmentation labels have a different pattern of unannotated regions.
+To mitigate this mismatch, we use 600 $\times$ 800 crops of M3ED HD data for training.
+For testing transfer from M3ED (HD) to DSEC (VGA), we pad the latter appropriately.